LIFE IN BRISBANE PART 1

 That is my round-up for December 2017.
 Lots coming in 2018 about life in Brisbane and more – we have holidays to Melbourne, Uluru, Cairns and the Barrier Reef – Port Douglas and the Daintree planned so far and we are really looking forward to seeing more of this beautiful country!
-I also am hoping to spend more time developing my blog as it really should be expanding by now!
+Read more of my expat posts – Living in Brisbane Part 2

 Have a Happy New Year wherever you are in the world!